usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 Formation energy indicates only whether the material is stable with respect to the parent materials of each element.
 However, after synthesizing the material, it can decompose to a combination of other competing phases.
 If the material is thermodynamically stable, the energy above the hull must be equal to zero.
 In MaterialsAtals.org, we provide a tool to compute energy above hull employing the DFT energies of the target material and competing phases.
 Here, we are using the pymatgen code to compute energy-above-hull [^7][^8].

 ### Using the Energy-Above-Hull Calculator
-1. Create .csv file with name formula-energy.csv, where 'formula' must be replaced with the reduced chemical formula of the target material.
-The first column must contain the competing phases and the second column must have the respective energy per atom values obtained from DFT.
+%1.
+Create .csv file with name formula-energy.csv, where 'formula' must be replaced with the reduced chemical formula of the target material.
+The first column %must contain the competing phases and the second column must have the respective energy per atom values obtained from DFT.

-2. Mention the formula and the energy per atom obtained from DFT in the text box.
+1. Mention the formula and the corrected energy per atom obtained from DFT in the text box.
-3. Press 'Check Now' button.
+2. Press 'Check Now' button.

 ### Citations